Mythbusters123/blog.themyth.dev/WIP/about_me.md

 - CPU: i5-8400
 - Memory: 16GB of G.Skill Trident-Z 3600MHz
 - GPU: MSI 1060 3GB
-- Storage: 250GB ADATA SSD, 2TB Toshiba HDD, 500GB Crucial MX, and another random 500GB SSD
+- Storage: 250GB ADATA SSD, 2TB Toshiba HDD, 500GB Crucial MX, and a 1TB SSD

 FYI: This is a pre-built meaning that everything not listed here is sub-par or even just plain bad quality.
 The case is nice but besides that I'm worried this PSU will blow at any moment.

-I am working on upgrading this, mostly to an all-AMD build, with a Framework Laptop and possibly Macbook.
-I currently run Arch Linux and Windows 10 LTSC cause I am a filthy pirate.
-When I get a non-operating-system-locked laptop, that laptop will run Artix Linux with DWM (my modified version based off of Luke Smith's version) that will dual-boot with Windows LTSC.
+My next setup will be a Framework Laptop with Artix Linux and dwl, with a MacBook Pro for macOS-only related purposes.

 The phone I currently use is an iPhone 12 base-model, however I will upgrade that in the following months to an iPhone 15 with 256GB of storage, unclear on